MohdShakib/onlineBuying/readme.txt

 5. Change project-detail.json in apis-json
 6. Change Zip-file
 7. Remove extra files
-8. Change the file names of minified js, css, vendorjs in index.html
+8. Change the name of the project folder(projectName-projectId) and put it into 4d-view folder of apache pointed directory
-9. Change the name of the project folder and put it into 4d-view folder of apache pointed directory
+9. Change the base url in index.html